 I'm generally comfortable and chatty in most social situations -- although I do get sick of making small talk and quickly long to have close friends around.
 Politically, I'm pretty far left and I'll admit that I am quick to judge those who don't share my commitment to equality and social justice.
-One of my favorite things is relaxing with friends and rousing conversation (obviously with a little Republican and Tea Party trash talk) over a good beer (or 4.
-Washington drives me to drink these days).
+One of my favorite things is relaxing with friends and rousing conversation (obviously with a little GOP trash talk) over a good beer or glass of wine (or 4.
+This crazy world drives me to drink these days).

 A random list of my favorite things: Cape Cod, Tuscany (really any place in Italy), skiing, singing, thunderstorms, farmers' markets, finding the perfect gift/card for someone, a really good IPA or Sauvignon Blanc, curling up with a good book/movie/crossword puzzle/latest issues of The Economist or Real Simple, laughing uncontrollably, the Red Sox (it's okay if you're a Yankees fan -- just don't wear the hat if you meet my dad).
 And least favorites: People who grunt at the gym, bud light, traffic, being late, radical anti-choicers, people who take life (or themselves) too seriously.
 Oh, and cats.
 I'm much more of a dog person.